saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

         True
 ```

-We can now see the changes on the device as well:
+The template was rendered and the configuration was _loaded_ as a candidate configuration.
+We can see this when we examine the device:

 ```
 admin@dar02.ims> configure